 Day 2: Early departure from Canmore for a local scramble.
-This day will focus on personal leadership and decision making as well as further developng the skills learned on day one.
-We will also discuss terrain evaluation, route finding and group management.
+This day will focus on personal leadership and decision-making as well as further developing the skills learned on day one.
+We will also discuss terrain evaluation, route finding, and group management.
 Meeting time and place will be determined by your guide and will be based on the day’s objective.

-The course typically runs in the Canmore Kananskis area.
-On occasion we do travel as far west to Lake Louise.
-Typical scrambles on the course are: Heart Mountain, Mt.
+The course typically runs in the Canmore Kananaskis area.
+On occasion, we do travel as far west to Lake Louise.
+Typical scrambles on the course are Heart Mountain, Mt.
 Yamnuska, Mt.
 Buller, Mt.
 Edith, Mt.
 Baldy, Mt Loder.

 If we do travel to Banff you will need to have a National Parks entry pass for your vehicle.